 Take Care Of Yourself

 We don’t care if it’s the middle of finals week – you still need to shower, eat, and hydrate accordingly.
 Sure, no one is going to judge you for wearing baggy sweatpants to your last few final exams, but above all else, make sure that you are taking good care of your physical health.
 That means you should be eating healthy, moderately exercising at least a few times a week, and getting some healthy socializing in as well.
-It’s easy to get “lost in the books,” but rememberthat you can’t study very effectively when you’re sick.
+It’s easy to get “lost in the books,” but remember that you can’t study very effectively when you’re sick.

 Moderate Your Coffee Intake

 As we mentioned above, college is more about the overall experience rather than cramming your brain full of information every possible second.
-You’re sure to have your fair share of all-nighters preparing for a final exam or finishing a paper, but when life presents you with opportunities to go out and have fun, think twice before saying no. Think about it: there’s always the chance to pick up your books and pore over material on campus, but what kind of story does that make?
-We’re not saying that you should be reckless and party nonstop until you’re hospitalized or anything, but if you’re invited to something and it seems meant to be, then it probably is.
+You’re sure to have your fair share of all-nighters preparing for a final exam or finishing a paper, but when life presents you with opportunities to go out and have fun, think twice before saying no. Think about it: there’s always the chance to pick up your books and pour over material on campus, but what kind of story does that make?
+We’re not saying that you should be reckless and party nonstop until you’re hospitalized or anything like that, but if you’re invited to something and it seems meant to be, then it probably is.
 It’s all about finding that careful balance between hard work and fun.